Skip to main content

 Step 5: Deploy and Monitor

 Once your backtests show a solid edge, start with a simulated account, then slowly move to real money.
-Keep an eye on how the market is behaving—a strategy that works great in a strong uptrend might completely flop when things turn choppy.
-Adjust as needed.
+I've found that checking performance at least twice a week catches most issues before they become expensive problems.
+A strategy that works great in a strong uptrend might completely flop when things turn choppy.

 The Role of Real-Time Data in AI Strategy Performance

 Relying on static AI models can be risky.
-When your strategy only looks at historical data without pulling in live market updates, you’re bound to miss things that actually matter — like surprise earnings, sudden macro announcements, fast shifts in market mood, or unusual options activity that often happens before big price moves.
+When your strategy only looks at historical data without pulling in live market updates, you're bound to miss things that actually matter — surprise earnings, sudden macro announcements, fast shifts in market mood, or unusual options activity that often precedes big price moves.

-That’s why more and more experienced traders are adding a live-data AI finance agent into their research workflow.
-It helps you stay on top of what’s actually happening right now.
+That's why more experienced traders are adding a live-data AI finance agent into their research workflow.

 What to Look for in an AI Finance Agent